This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 /dev/sdb1.
 This is an existing partition on my drive.

 I’m going to delete the partition, create a new Linux partition, and format to the ext4 filesystem.

 But first, my drive (which has been mounted automatically), needs to be unmounted.

-The hacker way is to use command line, “umount”.
-NOT “unmoun” – be carefull of the spelling.
+The hacker way is to use the command-line, “umount”.
+NOT “unmoun” – be careful of the spelling.

 sudo umount /media/parman/BitcoinDRV